How Does Far Red Light Affect Plant Growth?

 Also, some articles suggest that the sugars used for stem growth will affect the yield and quality of the fruit on fruit bearing plants.

-Far Red Light and seed dormancy
+Far Red Light and Seed Dormancy

 Seeds often are found on the ground under the canopy.
 They can also sense their presence in shaded areas reacting to far-red light, but unlike a sprout, the seed will go dormant, waiting for a more appropriate opportunity to sprout.